-The Master of Arts in Security and Defence Management and Policy MA (SDMP) is an interdisciplinary academic degree.
+The Master of Arts in Security and Defence Management and Policy MA(SDMP) is an interdisciplinary academic degree.
 The Programme collaborates closely with RMC's MBA and War Studies Programmes and draws significantly on material and staff of the Departments of Business Administration, Political Science and Economics, and Military Psychology and Leadership.
 Military and civilian individuals engaged or interested in the security environment, as it is and is emerging, in Canada and internationally, including traditional defence issues, will find the Programme relevant and useful.

-13.2.1 Master of Arts in Security and Defence Management and Policy

-Candidates for the MA (SDMP) will be admitted under the General Admission Requirements of RMC.
+Candidates for the MA(SDMP) will be admitted under the General Admission Requirements of RMC.
 Candidates with lesser qualifications may be considered for acceptance under provisional or probationary status.

-13.3 Admission Procedures

-Details regarding admission to the Royal Military College as a graduate student can be found in Application for Admission (Section 4.1) of this Calendar.
+Details regarding admission to the Royal Military College as a graduate student can be found in the Admissions section of this Calendar.

-13.4 Registration Procedures
+13.3 Registration Procedures